 The journey east to Meymand

-In the early morning we climbed to the top of a Tower of Silence, a place where the Zoroastrians placed their dead so vultures could pick their bones clean.
-The remains were then stored in small alcoves around the tower.
+In the early morning we climbed to the top of a Tower of Silence, a place where the Zoroastrians placed their dead.
+After the bodies had been picked clean by vultures, the remaining bones were stored in small alcoves around the tower.

 Tower of Silence near Yazd A Tower of Silence with remains of Zoroastrian buildings.